PipeRift/SaveExtension/Docs/quick-start/first-steps.md

-# Quick Start
+# First Steps

-Quick Start will show the basic steps to follow to setup the plugin and start using it at a base level.
+First Steps will show the basic steps to follow to setup the plugin and start using it at a base level.

 ## Setting Up the Project